DPontes/CarND-Proj5/report.md

 You're reading it!

-All of the code for the project is contained in the Jupyter notebook `vehicle_detection_project.ipynb`
+All of the code for the project is contained in the Jupyter notebook `VehicleDetection.ipynb`

 ---